 Water/ Drinks –

-Pack enough water to stay hydrated but also not to weight yourself down.
-Energy and electrolyte drinks are good for a boost as well as rehydration/ energy sachets you can put into you water.
+Pack enough water to stay hydrated but also not to weigh yourself down.
+Energy and electrolyte drinks are good for a boost as well as rehydration/ energy sachets you can put into your water.

 A Camelbak-style water carrier is great for convenience.
-But make sure you take at least 1-2 liters per climb.
+But make sure you take at least 1-2 litres per climb.

 Medical / Safety Supplies –

-Bring with you: blister packs, tubigrip, plasters, support tape.
+Bring with you: blister packs, Tubigrip, plasters, and support tape.
 Also always pack a foil blanket in case you get stuck on the mountain.
-A portable phone charger and a phone with good signal too.
+A portable phone charger and a phone with a good signal too.

 In the van having deep heat/ tiger balm is perfect for relaxing your aching legs after each climb.
 Instant ice/ heat packs help too.

-A good head torch and spare batteries will be essential for nighttime climbing, also bring a more powerful hand torch too.
+A good head torch and spare batteries will be essential for nighttime climbing and also bring a more powerful hand torch too.
 We recommend a Petzl Tikka and LED lenser.